m2osw/advgetopt/README.md

 The variables from the environment can be checked for parameters.

-The contents of the global environment variable are viewed just as a command with options.
+The contents of the global environment variable are viewed just as a command line with options.
 There are no limits except that only options that were authorized to appear in the variable can be used in that variable.

-To authorize an option variable, set the following flag:
+To authorize an option variable, set the following flag on the option:

     GETOPT_FLAG_ENVIRONMENT_VARIABLE